Encyclopaedia Inflationaris: One Parameter Models

-This scenario was introduced in \Refc{Abbott:1984fp} where the two point correlation function of the cosmological fluctuations was calculated for the first time (see also \Refcs{Sahni:1988zb,Sahni:1990tx}).
+This scenario was introduced in \Refc{Lucchin:1984yf, Abbott:1984fp} where the two point correlation function of the cosmological fluctuations was calculated for the first time (see also \Refcs{Sahni:1988zb,Sahni:1990tx}).
 The predictions of this model were recently compared to the Planck data in \Refc{Unnikrishnan:2013vga}.
 Soon after \Refc{Abbott:1984fp}, it was also considered in \Refcs{Ratra:1987rm, Ferreira:1997hj} but in the context of quintessence, \ie for models of dark energy in which the energy density of the scalar field redshifts as a power law of the scale factor $\rho \propto a^{-q}$.
 In that case, one has $\alpha =\sqrt{q/2}$.
 The same potential also arises in the case where large field inflation is considered (LFI, see \sectionc{sec:lfi}) but with a non-minimal coupling of the inflaton to the gravity sector, see \Refcs{La:1989za, Kolb:1990ey} (the exponential potential appears after the transformation to the Einstein frame).
-In \Refc{Kitada:1991ih}, a cosmic no-hair theorem for Bianchi models was proven assuming that the potential of the inflaton is of type \eqref{eq:pli:pot}.
+In \Refc{Kitada:1991ih}, a cosmic no-hair theorem for Bianchi models was proven assuming that the potential of the inflaton is of the same type as in \Eq{eq:pli:pot}.
 It was shown that one must have $0<\alpha<\sqrt{2/3}$ so that the isotropic power law solution is the unique attractor for any initially expanding Bianchi type model (except type IX).
 In \Refc{Mendes:1990eb}, the potential \eqref{eq:pli:pot} has been studied in the Kantowski-Sachs metric, and it was found that the production of particles by the scalar field acts as viscous forces which enlarges the range of initial conditions leading to successful inflation.
 In \Refc{Banerjee:1998qn}, the nature of the potential $V(\phi)$ relevant to having inflation in presence of a minimally coupled scalar field together with a causal viscous fluid was investigated.
 It was shown that this leads to an exponential potential.
 In \Refcs{Fairbairn:2002yp, Sami:2002fs, Cardenas:2006py}, the exponential potential was used to describe the dynamics of a tachyonic matter field (\ie with a non-minimal kinetic term).
 In \Refc{Aguirregabiria:2003uh}, the general transformations that leave unchanged the form of the field equations for Bianchi V cosmologies were investigated, and it was found that they admit asymptotic stable points that lead to power law solutions of the type \eqref{eq:pli:pot}.
 In \Refc{Becker:2005sg}, inflation was studied in the context of M-theory on $S^1/\mathbb{Z}_2$ via the non-perturbative dynamics of M5-branes.
-The open membrane instanton interactions between the branes give rise to potentials of the type \eqref{eq:pli:pot}. \Refc{Bennai:2006th} has used the exponential potential \eqref{eq:pli:pot} in the context of Randall-Sandrum type II Braneworld model.
+The open membrane instanton interactions between the branes give rise to potentials of the type \eqref{eq:pli:pot}.
+Within the same framework, \Refc{Ashoorioon:2006wc} has discussed a realization of cascade inflation as assisted inflation built upon a succession of power law inflationary eras. \Refc{Bennai:2006th} has used the exponential potential \eqref{eq:pli:pot} in the context of Randall-Sandrum type II Braneworld model.
 Finally, the general dynamics of power law inflation was studied in detail in \Refcs{Lucchin:1984yf, Yokoyama:1987an, Liddle:1988tb,Ratra:1989uz, Ratra:1989uv, Schmidt:1990gb, Maartens:1995uz, Copeland:1997et, Hirai:2005tn, Heinzle:2005fz}, where various aspects of its phenomenology were highlighted.

 The potential and its logarithm are displayed in \Fig{potPLI}.
 They are decreasing functions of the field, hence inflation proceeds from the left to the right.
 The slow-roll parameters take a simple form given by